mrksbrg/sirensweden.github.io/README.md

 ## How to build

+Contributions are welcome!
+Open an issue and discuss your ideas then clone and make a PR.

-If you add or modify .md files under src/, you must regenerate the corresponding HTML files using a recent version of [Pandoc](https://pandoc.org/installing.html).
+Edit .md files under src/ and regenerate the corresponding HTML files using a recent version of [Pandoc](https://pandoc.org/installing.html).

 Navigate to project root and run the bash script `build.sh`